mbogden/galaxyJSPAM/notes.md

     - [w] Find targets with matching Tidal features.
         -

-  - Ideas
-    - Have function set the bulge/disk/halo scales/mass ratios.
+- Convert TNG to SPAM
+  - [x] Converting TNG kinematics to SPAM units
+    - [x] v1: Working kinematics to SPAM (Uses only current values)
+    - [d] v2: Using past kinematics that might have changed (orientation, radius, mass etc)

+  - [x] Implement SPAM testing on TNG parameters
+    - [x] Gridsearch through lnl, r_scale, and halo_mass_ratio
+    - [x] Create orbits for future anlaysis.

+  - [w] Scoring function centered on moment of closest approach.
+    - [x] Uses guassian curve centered on moment of closest approach.
+    - [x] Auto gen guassian_variance based on edges = 0.01.
+    - [w] Shorten the best orbit and verify the score changes.

+  - [d] Loop through orbits,
+    - [ ] Analyze orbit length
+    - [ ] Analyze shape

     - Analyze TNG targets to see if they're similar or drastically different.
       - 3 - 5
     - If many targets have very different ratios, then we may need to add these as variables to optimize upon
     - If they're semi consistent, then perhaps we can optimize them now using TNG targets.

+- Parallel Processing Manager
+  - [x] Create MPI general purpose Queue Master/Worker system
+    - NOTE: Uses MPI so it can be scaled as needed on cluster for cmdline use.
+    - [x] Working draft w/ tests
+  - [ ] Create a Multithreading queue manager so jupyter notebook can use it.

+- Optimization Manager
+  - [x]

 - Docker
   - [x] Update beta-3